orhun/personal-blog/content/open-source-funding-with-ratatui.md

 We are closer to being a non-profit in that sense.

-That is why we don't/can't split the funds among maintainers / project members.
+That is why we don't split the funds among maintainers / project members.

 ### **Beyond money**